AI Agents in Gaming: 10 Use Cases for NPCs & Ops (2026)

 Modern AI Agents for Gaming span multiple layers:

-• Support agents that answer player questions and handle tickets.
+- Support agents that answer player questions and handle tickets, similar to how AI agents are reshaping customer support across industries.

 Unlike fixed scripts, agents adapt to context, learn from outcomes, and coordinate with other systems.
 They can run on-device for responsiveness or in the cloud for scale, and increasingly combine classic game AI with machine learning and large language models.